openwings-project/opendata/README.md

 ## Downloading the data

+Before downloading any data, install the [AWS CLI tool](https://aws.amazon.com/cli/) for your operating system.
+Advanced users may use other options (e.g. [boto](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), etc.).
+The bucket in which all files are stored is <tbd>.

+### Downloading a small number of files

-The data are temporarily stored (see [NCBI SRA Identifiers](#NCBI_SRA_identifiers) for additional information) on Amazon Web Services in their [S3](https://aws.amazon.com/s3/) Cloud Object Storage system.
-As such, you can use tools like the [AWS CLI tool](https://aws.amazon.com/cli/) to view different buckets in which the data are stored (corresponding to sequencing runs), as well as all of the different files within a bucket.
+The data are temporarily stored (see [NCBI SRA Identifiers](#ncbi-sra-identifiers)) on Amazon Web Services in their [S3 Cloud Object Storage system](https://aws.amazon.com/s3/).
+As such, you can easily use tools like the [AWS CLI tool](https://aws.amazon.com/cli/) to view different buckets in which the data are stored (corresponding to sequencing runs), as well as all of the different files within a bucket.
 For instance, after [installing the AWS CLI tool](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) here is an example session:
 ```bash
 # be sure that the AWS CLI tool is installed and configured correctly.
 # Show the contents of the openwings project: